martin-petersson/MathTools/README.md

 ### Usage

-Open up a terminal and go to the directory where you want to put MathTools.
+Open up a terminal and go to the directory where you want to put Math Tools.

 <br>